 Most people start the day with a cup of coffee, either at home or in a bar on the way to work.
 Later in the morning, at around 10 o’clock, they stop whatever they’re doing to eat a second more substantial breakfast.

-At the weekend, you might go to a granja or xocolateria and have a cup of thick hot chocolate (xocolata desfeta) accompanied by melindros (sponge fingers) or churros.
-You could also try a suizo, which is hot chocolate topped with a generous cap of whipped cream.
+At the weekend, you might go to a Granja or Xocolateria and have a cup of thick hot chocolate (xocolata desfeta) accompanied by melindros (sponge fingers) or churros.
+You could also try a suís, which is hot chocolate topped with a generous cap of whipped cream.

 Alcohol at breakfast time is also perfectly acceptable in Barcelona.
 While not exactly the norm, it’s not uncommon to see someone enjoying a glass of beer, a cigaló (coffee with brandy) or a shot of anís for breakfast.

-Most visitors are familiar with café con leche which is the milky white coffee commonly drunk at breakfast in Spain.
+Coffee is the mainstay of any Spanish breakfast and comes in several varieties.
+Most visitors are familiar with café con leche, which is the milky white coffee commonly drunk at breakfast in Spain.
 In fact, there are half a dozen different ways to get your daily dose of caffeine:

 1.Cafè Sol (Café Solo)

-A single espresso coffee, drunk throughout the day and in all situations.
-Coffee in Spain is good quality and strong.
+A cafè sol (or simply cafè) is a single espresso coffee, which is commonly consumed at any time of day and in all situations.
+Coffee in Spain is of good quality and quite strong.

 2. Tallat (Cortado)